TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 25/Acts 25.2.md

 ---

-And the chief priests and the principal men of the Jews informed him against Paul; and they besought him,
+Then the high priest and the principal men of the Jews informed him against Paul, and they begged him,